|

 Honfleur

-1hrs drive from here, is an old fishing port that is like a
+here, Honfleur is an old fishing port that is like a living museum.

-living museum. the tall houses surrounding the port are just amazing.
+The tall houses surrounding the port are just amazing.
+Lots of lovely

-Lots of lovely cafés and restaurants line the streets along
+cafés and restaurants line the streets along with numerous

 Camembert